abhijitB3110/Nutri-icmr/README.md

 ### Next works to be done:

-1. new values
-2. checkbox
+1. checkbox
-3. enable/disable button
+2. enable/disable button
-4.
+3.